kzdev-net/kzdev.perfutils/Source/Src/KZDev.PerfUtils/Package/nuget.readme.md

 # KZDev.PerfUtils

-This package contains the `MemoryStreamSlim` class; a high-performance, memory-efficient, and easy-to-use replacement for the `MemoryStream` class that provides particular benefits for large or frequently used streams.
+This package contains the `MemoryStreamSlim` class; a high-performance, memory-efficient, and easy-to-use replacement for the `MemoryStream` class that provides particular performance benefits for large or frequently used streams.
+The package also contains the `InterlockedOps` class, which provides additional atomic thread-safe operations to extend the functionality of the `Interlocked` class in the .NET Class Library.

 ## Features